 🔄 Acute vs Chronic Inflammation: When Massage Helps Most

-Acute Inflammation (sprain, infection, surgery recovery)
+Acute Inflammation

-- The body is in an active healing phase.
+- Body is in active healing mode

-- Avoid deep pressure until swelling subsides.
+- Avoid deep pressure

-- Massage can safely help regulate overactive immune signaling.
+- Massage helps regulate immune signals

 🌸 Best Types of Massage for Inflammation Relief